Get better home staging with this Washington, D.C. home stager

 For Flavell, the staging process generally involves a visit and the development of a plan: “I view the house and make suggestions on which rooms to stage.
 The five most important rooms to stage—what I call the ‘selling rooms’—are the living room, dining room, kitchen, master bedroom, and bath.
 I look at the room color, lighting, the flooring, and size of each room to be staged.
 I then develop a staging plan for the seller to make each warm, inviting, and give it the wow factor when buyers see it.”

 What if you still have furniture on the premises?
 Flavell said that, although her home staging company usually brings everything to a vacant home, “I also work with clients who may have left some furniture for staging, or they need me to supplement some of their pieces.
 If the clients belongings—dated items or items that are not in good shape—do not fit in with the staging plan, I will recommend they be removed.”

 If this is the case, you may need somewhere to keep excess furniture during the process.
-Our Washington, DC./K Street storage solution offers a complimentary and hassle-free pickup service, which will save your nerves from the waiting and negotiating.
+Our Washington, DC./K Street storage solution offers a complimentary and hassle-pickup service, which will save your nerves from the waiting and negotiating.
 When you’re ready to retrieve your items, we’ll drop them off at your new home.
 We offer an easy storage solution for buyers, sellers, and stagers.

 What to Look for with Washington, D.C.
 Home Staging

 In addition to watching for red flags like bad reviews, no reviews, or lack of a web presence, Flavell offered some sage advice about searching for a home stager: “Clients should ask what the minimum rental period is.
 That is very important.”
 Understanding the minimum furniture rental period is important, as it often saves money for the client.
 Flavell Home Staging offers furniture and accessory rentals with a 4-week minimum, as opposed to most rental companies, which require at least three months.